gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 and COOCKIE-ACK by means of DTLS chunk ensures that the peer requesting the restart has been previously validated.

-A restarted SCTP Association SHALL use the Restart DCI, thus the Restart DTLS connection, for User Traffic until a new traffic DTLS connection will be available.
-The implementors SHOULD initiate two new DTLS connection as soon as possible, one as replacement restart DCI, the other as a new traffic DCI, so that the time when no Restart DCI are available is kept to a minimum.
+A restarted SCTP Association SHALL use the Restart Key, for User Traffic until a new traffic DTLS Key will be available.
+The implementors SHOULD initiate a new DTLS connection as soon as possible, and derive the traffic and restart keys so that the time when no Restart Key is available is kept to a minimum.

 # New Parameter Type {#new-parameter-type}